 Integration of Sustainability Risk

-Citi Private Bank (CPB) provides investment and insurance advice in the European Union through branches of Citibank Europe Plc (CEP) in Ireland, Luxembourg, Spain and Italy.
-CEP (acting through these branches) will be a financial adviser for the purposes of SFDR in relation to these activities.
+Citi Private Bank (CPB) provides investment and insurance advice in the European Union (EU) through Citibank Europe Plc (CEP) and its EU branches and it will be a financial adviser for the purposes of SFDR in relation to these activities.

 CPB recognises, in its approach to sustainability risk, that the relevance and materiality of sustainability risks will depend on a range of factors, including the nature of the product or investment.
 During the investment selection process, a tailored approach to integrating sustainability risk is taken, depending on the type of investment.
 This process is further outlined below.

-For equities, fixed income and exchange-traded funds (ETFs) screening criteria are applied by specialist teams to develop lists of financial instruments which are assessed to be in line with CPB’s strategic themes.
+For equities, cash fixed income products and exchange-traded funds (ETFs) screening criteria are applied by specialist teams to develop lists of financial instruments which are assessed to be in line with CPB’s strategic themes.
+For the avoidance of doubt, equities include depositary receipts and ‘cash fixed income products’ excludes fixed income structured products and OTC derivatives which are separately addressed below.
 As part of the screening exercise to develop these lists (which includes a consideration of matters such as market capitalisation, total returns, credit rating, maturity, yield, assets under management and ETF manager experience (as applicable)) CPB obtains Environment, Social and Governance (ESG) ratings, where available.

 For mutual funds, CPB implements a two-tier assessment covering both the investment management company and the specific investment strategy for a fund being considered for inclusion on its platform.
 These mutual funds form the universe of mutual funds in respect of which advisers operating through CEP may provide investment advice.
 CPB raises sustainability-risk related questions with fund managers, the goal of which is to understand how far sustainability risk is embedded into the manager’s investment decision-making process and how the same is identified and managed.